section-engineering-education/engineering-education/articles/list-transformations-js/index.md

   - url: /engineering-education/list-transformations-js/hero.jpg
     alt: image build a Jekyll site
 ---
-In this tutorial, we will be looking at creating new objects and arrays from existing ones.
-We will look at creating nested data structures, looping, and destructuring them.
+In this tutorial, we will be creating new objects and arrays from existing ones.
+We will create nested data structures, looping them, and destructuring them.
 We will also look at transforming data structures by passing them through functions.
 <!--more-->
 ### Prerequisites
-To follow along with this tutorial, it would be helpful to have some background knowledge on JavaScript [objects and arrays](/engineering-education/object-arrays-destructuring/).
+To follow along with this tutorial, it would be helpful to have some background knowledge of JavaScript [objects and arrays](/engineering-education/object-arrays-destructuring/).

 By the end of this tutorial, you will be able to:
 - Nest objects and arrays.